evneis/SteamBuddy/README.md

-# 🎮 PlayPal: A Discord Bot for Steam Game Comparison and Game Nights
+# 🎮 SteamBuddy: A Discord Bot for Steam Game Comparison and Game Nights

-**PlayPal** is a Discord bot that helps you and your friends decide what to play based on your shared Steam libraries.
+**SteamBuddy** is a Discord bot that helps you and your friends decide what to play based on your shared Steam libraries.
 It compares owned games and suggests multiplayer-friendly options for game nights — filterable by genre, number of players, and more.

 ---